 Going to a hospital for a delivery is usually a highly emotional experience.
 While the soon-to-be mom and family members may have a thousand thoughts going through their heads, a childbirth injury is probably not one of them.
 It’s natural to trust the medical professionals around you to do the right thing for your baby’s health.

 But when a doctor, nurse, or other hospital member acts negligently, your infant could suffer from major injuries that affect them for the rest of their life.
-In these situations, you need a Philadelphia birth injury lawyer from Shrager & Sachs.
+In these situations, you need a Philadelphia birth injury lawyer from Shrager & Sachs, LLC.
 We will hold the hospital accountable for their actions and get you the justice you deserve.

 According to the Healthcare Cost and Utilization Project (HCUP), approximately 157,000 injuries to mothers and babies occurred during childbirth when they could have been prevented in 2006.
 Most of the injuries during natural births were caused by misusing medical instruments.

 Birth injuries can cause a number of health-related issues that can leave the infant with damage to the brain.
 The baby may have cognitive issues or problems with mobility and physical function.
 The medical costs to provide the care your child could be high, along with the additional emotional stress.

 How Do You Know If a Birth Injury Happened?